Travel guide

 eSIM Tokyo: coverage, airports, and GB for your getaway

-Landing in Narita or Haneda late at night, with your luggage in tow and the Tokyo subway waiting, is not the time to look for a SIM card counter.
-With an eSIM for Tokyo already active on your phone, you get off the plane, turn off airplane mode, and Google Maps, the translator, and your booked train are instantly working.
-In this guide, we'll tell you about coverage in the capital, how many GB you'll need for a city break, and why an eSIM beats renting pocket wifi.
+Landing at Narita or Haneda late at night, with luggage in tow and the Tokyo metro awaiting, is not the time to look for a SIM card counter.
+With an eSIM for Tokyo already active on your phone, you can exit the plane, turn off airplane mode, and everything will work instantly.
+In this guide, we'll tell you about coverage by neighborhood, how many GB you'll need for a city break, common myths about Japan and connectivity, and why, in most cases, an eSIM beats renting a pocket Wi-Fi.

-The advantage of thinking about your trip "in Tokyo mode" is to get the right size.
-A 3-4 day city break doesn't need the same plan as two weeks traveling through Kyoto, Osaka, and Hokkaido.
-Even so, if your flight has a layover or you have a day free outside the capital, the same plan will still give you signal.
-For full country details, see our Japan eSIM guide, and if you want to compare specific plans, see our best eSIM for Japan 2026.
+The advantage of planning your trip "Tokyo-style" is to properly dimension the plan.
+A 3-4 day city break focused on the city doesn't need the same data volume as two weeks traveling through Kyoto, Osaka, and Hokkaido.
+Even so, if your flight has a layover or you have a spare day outside the capital, the same plan will continue to provide signal without you having to do anything.

 eSIM Tokyo: coverage, airports and GB for your getaway